How Does a Home Warranty Work? Claims Process & What to Expect

 Lack of Proper Maintenance

-Failure to maintain systems according to manufacturer guidelines is the most common denial reason.
+Failure to maintain systems according to manufacturer guidelines is among the most common denial reasons in 2026.
 Without service records proving regular maintenance, companies assume neglect caused the failure rather than normal wear and tear.

-HVAC systems require annual professional servicing with filter changes every 1-3 months.
+HVAC systems require annual professional servicing with filter changes every 1 to 3 months.
 Water heaters need periodic flushing.
 Appliances require cleaning and upkeep.
 Missing these maintenance requirements gives companies justification to deny claims.
+This is especially important for owners of older homes where wear and tear is more pronounced.

 Maintenance Requirements